jrxpress/simple-photo-gallery/readme.txt

 = Translations =
 * Simple Photo Gallery plugin can be translated to any language.

-Visit the [WordPress Photo Gallery Plugin](http://photography-solutions.tipsandtricks-hq.com/simple-wordpress-photo-gallery-plugin) page for more details.
+Visit the [WordPress Photo Gallery Plugin](http://photography-solutions.tipsandtricks-hq.com/simple-wordpress-photo-gallery-plugin) page for detailed usage instruction.

 == Installation ==